AnanyDubey/AnanyDubey/README.md

 👋 Hi, I’m Anany Dubey
 👀 I’m interested in Cyber Security and coding
-📚 I'm currently pursuing a B.Tech degree at Bajaj Institute of Technology, Wardha.
+📚 I'm currently pursuing a B.Tech degree at Bajaj Institute of Technology, Wardha
-🌱 I’m skilled in C, C++, Python, web Development and linux.
+🌱 I’m skilled in C, C++, Python, web Development and linux
 😄 Pronouns: He/Him
-👯 I’m looking to collaborate on projects which will enhance my skills.
+👯 I’m looking to collaborate on projects which will enhance my skills
 📫 Contact - ananydubey31@gmail.com